 At the bail hearing a lawyer can;

-- Ensure there are no strict their movements and ability to work, and deal with issues like;
+- Ensure there are no restrictions on movements and ability to work, and deal with issues like;

 A bail hearing a lawyer assist your family by;

-- Explaining the bail hearing process to your family, and guiding them though the hearing
+- Explaining the court hearing to your family, and guiding them though the process

-- Information about becoming surety and providing bail.
+- Information about becoming a surety and providing bail.